Online Fair Allocation of Perishable Resources: Introduction

+Intuitively, the equity-efficiency trade-off {should be} exacerbated in the presence of perishables: while equity requires a decision-maker to allocate {conservatively} to preserve resources for future demand \citep{sinclair2021sequential}, perishability starts a ``race against time.''
+As goods perish due to a slow allocation rate, not only is efficiency harmed, but so may be equity, since spoilage runs the risk of a decision-maker running out of items, with nothing left to give out by the end of the operating horizon.
+Thus motivated, this paper seeks to answer the following questions:

-\subsection{Our contributions}
+\subsection{Our Contributions}

 We consider a model in which a decision-maker has a fixed budget of items (also referred to as {\it goods}, or {\it resources}) to be allocated over $T$ discrete rounds.
 An a priori unknown number of individuals arrives in each period, each seeking a share of goods.
 Each agent is characterized by an observable type (drawn from a known, potentially time-varying distribution), associated with a linear utility function over the received allocation.
 Moreover, each unit of good has a stochastic perishing time (similarly drawn from a known distribution, independent of incoming arrivals), after which the good spoils and can no longer be allocated.
-The decision-maker allocates goods according to a fixed ordering (also referred to as perishing {\it prediction}, or {\it allocation schedule}), e.g., in increasing order of expected perishing time.
+The decision-maker allocates goods according to a fixed ordering (also referred to as perishing {\it prediction}, or {\it allocation schedule}).
+For instance, if each good has an associated ``best-by'' date, in practice the decision-maker may allocate the goods in increasing order of these dates.
 The goal is to find a policy that trades off between three ex-post metrics: \begin{enumerate}[1.] \item \emph{Hindsight Envy} ($\Denvhind$) -- Maximum difference in utility obtained by any two agents. \item \emph{Counterfactual Envy} $(\Denv)$ -- Maximum difference between the utility obtained by any agent, and their utility under the static, proportional allocation (optimal in the no-perishing setting). \item \emph{Inefficiency} $(\Deff)$ -- Amount of unallocated (including spoiled) goods at the end of the horizon. \end{enumerate}